tylerneylon/dbgcheck/readme.md

 In case some readers are wondering why it's a good thing for a library to crash your app, keep in mind that your app will only cause this to happen if it already contains a serious bug that leads to undefined or frozen behavior.
 The usefulness of `dbgcheck` is in isolating and defending against these errors with much greater transparency.
+This crash-on-bug behavior is behind a flag meant to be turned off in production.

 ### Memory functions